Earl Butz: Retirement and death

 Butz returned to West Lafayette, Indiana, and was named dean emeritus of Purdue's School of Agriculture.

 In November 1977, Butz debated writer Wendell Berry at Manchester University in Manchester, Indiana.
 In this debate he defended what he saw as the achievements of an industrial agriculture that was replacing the longstanding structure of small family farms and rural communities.

 On May 22, 1981, Butz pleaded guilty to federal tax evasion charges for having under-reported income he earned in 1978.
 On June 19, he was sentenced to five years in prison.
 All but 30 days of the term were suspended.
-He was also fined $10,000 and ordered to pay $61,183 in civil penalties.
+He was fined $10,000 and ordered to pay $61,183 in civil penalties.

 Butz continued to serve on corporate boards and speak on agricultural policy.
-At an international conference in Geneva, Switzerland (sponsored by the Agri-Energy Roundtable (AER) on May 23, 1983, Butz warned his audience (concerning ethanol production and subsidies), "Those who ride the Tiger may find dismounting difficult".
+At an international conference in Geneva, Switzerland, sponsored by the Agri-Energy Roundtable (AER) on May 23, 1983, Butz warned his audience, concerning ethanol production and subsidies, "Those who ride the Tiger may find dismounting difficult".
 A number of those present had represented their countries during the famous 1974 World Food Security Summit (Rome) where Butz had led the US delegation.

-Butz died in his sleep on February 2, 2008, in Kensington, Maryland.
+At age 98, Butz died in his sleep on February 2, 2008, in Kensington, Maryland.
 He is buried at the Tippecanoe Memory Gardens in West Lafayette, Indiana.
 At his death, Butz was the oldest living former Cabinet member from any administration.